dudany/hope-for-bumers/README.md

 Later the raw data step is executed and mirror table creation after that(if specific flag are inserted steps can be skipped).

 ## preparation
+create virtual env that you will be using for this project and then run.
 ```shell
 pip install -r requirements.txt
 ```